-The attending physician determines and prescribes the aid-in-dying medication.
-Oral barbiturate medications are the most commonly prescribed medications in other states participating in medical aid- in-dying.
+The attending physician determines and prescribes the medical aid-in-dying medication.
+Oral barbiturate medications are the most commonly prescribed in other participating states, however, a number of medications have been successfully used.

-Where and when does an individual self-administer the aid-in-dying medication?
+Where and when does an individual self-administer the medical aid-in-dying medication?

 Does a physician have to be present when the medication is taken?

-EOLOA does not require the presence of a physician when a patient takes the medical aid-in-dying medication.
-A physician may be present at the request of the patient; however, the patient must administer the medication themselves.
+EoLOA does not require the presence of a physician when a patient takes the medical aid-in-dying medication.
+It is permissible for physician to be present at the self-administration of the medication if requested by the patient.
+The patient must self-administer the medication.

 What is an informed decision?

-- Made by a qualified individual to obtain medical aid-in-dying medication that the individual may decide to self-administer to end his or her life in a peaceful manner
+- the individual may decide to self-administer to end his or her life in a peaceful manner.

-- The potential risks association with taking the medical aid-in-dying medication to be prescribed
+- the potential risks associated with taking the medical aid-in-dying medication,

-- The probable result of taking the medical aid-in-dying medication
+- the probable result of taking the medical aid-in-dying medication (death),

 How does a patient demonstrate residency?

-The patient demonstrates residency by providing any of the following to their attending physician:
+A patient demonstrates Colorado residency by providing any of the following: